 Take a closer look at Scotwork’s people.
 Experts, not trainers.
 Real-world negotiators, not professors.
 Able to coach and advise young professionals and CEO's alike.
 From all walks of life, with plenty of battle scars, but united by a love of the rough and tumble of deal-making, and the joy of delivering breakthrough performance in others.

-We have coached over 200,000 senior managers in 24 languages.
-We have grown into the world’s number one independent negotiation consultancy, operating in 40 countries.
+We have coached over 300,000 senior managers in 25 languages in 105 countries.
+We have grown into the world’s number one independent negotiation consultancy, with offices operating in 38 countries.

 Sure, we could whip up a snappy bio about Brian’s experience as an entrepreneur, business owner, and Fortune 500 executive.
 While we’re at it, we could go on for an afternoon about his 20 years in marketing and advertising, developing brilliant consumer-engagement strategies for the likes of Google, Amazon, Samsung, Virgin Mobile, Microsoft, and Sony.
 But knowing Brian, he’d rather we not.
 Instead, he’d likely ask us to focus on something else — namely, other people.
 It’s Brian’s investment in the power of people, in building winning teams, that’s driven his success at turnarounds, not to mention performance and productivity improvements.
 1) Give him a challenge.
 2) Have him team-build with some passionate people.
 3) Let him lead those people through projects that matter to everyone involved.
 4) Stand back and admire the results.